 Question Answer Marks 3(d) Discuss how developing a range of products would increase appeal across different market segments.
-Indicative content: Can target different market segments and customer needs as they can have different interests and budget when it comes to planning a trip.
+9 Indicative content: Can target different market segments and customer needs as they can have different interests and budget when it comes to planning a trip.
 Some customers look for luxurious products and services, others look for budget friendly products and services.
 Divert from niche/specialist tourism which is small scale to mass tourism.
 Can adapt to changing market trends and customer demands.
 This way companies can stay ahead of the changes and meet the needs of their target market.
 Can reduce the risks associated with seasonality, can diversify products so that they are not dependent on a single market.
 Accept any reasonable response in context.
 Use level of response criteria.
 Level 3 (7-9 marks) At this level candidates will discuss the relative importance of how developing a range of products would increase the appeal across different market segments.
 For the top level, a judgement should be made of the overall results of developing a product portfolio.
-Marks 9 Level 1(1-3 marks) At this level candidates will identify 1, 2 or more ways.
+Level 2 (4-6 marks) At this level candidates will explain 1, 2 or more ways how developing a range of products would increase the appeal across different market segments.
+Level 1(1-3 marks) At this level candidates will identify 1, 2 or more ways.
 Level 0 (0 marks) No content worthy of credit.
 4(a) Identify four factors that may affect the price of a stay at the Acindina Resort.
-Award one mark for each correct identification of an external factor.
-Seasonality Global recession/inflation Demand What customer is willing to pay/customer expectation Competition Fixed and variable costs Profitability Taxation Economics Accept any reasonable response in context.
-4
+4 Award one mark for each correct identification of an external factor.
+Seasonality Global recession/inflation Demand What customer is willing to pay/customer expectation Competition Fixed and variable costs Profitability Taxation Economics ProfitabilityTaxation